fdschneider/bexis_traits/docs/traitdatastandard.md

 # Core traitdata columns

-Generally, for the essential primary data (species name, trait name, trait value), the trait standard recommends to keep the original naming and value of the data provider to ensure compatibility on the provider's side and to check for inconsistencies and misspellings.
-The original data provider's information is indexed by appending `_user` to the column name.
-The R script helps in transferring those entries into the accepted names and factor levels provided by the lookup tables.
+Generally, for the essential primary data (taxon assignment, trait name, trait value), the trait data standard recommends to keep the original naming and value of the data provider to ensure compatibility on the provider's side and to check for inconsistencies and misspellings.
+To ensure compatibility with other datasets, the original data provider's information should be transferred into a standardized columns indexed by appending `Std` to the column name.
+The R package 'traitdataform' helps in transferring those entries into the accepted taxon names and trait definitions provided by public ontologies.

 ## `occurenceID`